 Camp America (AIFS UK Ltd) offers insurance products from a single overseas insurer and you should note that money received for insurance is transmitted outside of the UK.
-We provide ‘non-advised sales’ which means you will not receive advice or recommendation from us with regard to travel insurance.
+We provide ‘non-advised sales’ which means you will not receive advice or recommendation from us with regard to insurance

-PLEASE NOTE: Prices are fixed until December 1st, however Third Party costs (detailed in the section ‘Pricing’) are subject to airline and Government revision and cannot be guaranteed.
+PLEASE NOTE: Third Party costs (detailed in the section ‘What is Not Included in the Programme Fee’) are subject to airline and Government revision and cannot be guaranteed.

 a) Third Party costs incurred in obtaining criminal and medical records checks, and costs related to the Embassy J-1 visa application.